 Getting Buy-in When You’re Just Starting on Zoho

 On a time crunch?
-This is a 7-minute read.
+This is a 7-minute read about Zoho for beginners.

 If there’s one thing we’ve said before but really can’t stress enough, it’s the importance of proper adoption when deploying Zoho apps for the first time.
 Don’t worry, I can already see your eyes glazing over with that barrage of buzzwords.
 Because I understand your pain, I’ll try to make this “Zoho for beginners” article as painless as possible while also being informative.
 The truth is there are several solid suggestions to ensure you have the strength of your whole team behind you when getting started on Zoho – and you can avoid spitting instructions at a bored or disgruntled room.

 We may be salespeople here at ZBrains, but we aren’t psychologists, so there won’t be any Jedi mind tricks here, aside from those already built into Zoho’s software (they are the clever ones).
 Without further ado, let’s get started!